kubernetes-sigs/llm-instance-gateway/docs/proposals/002-api-proposal/proposal.md

 // leverages a large language model from a model frontend, drives the lifecycle
 // and rollout of new versions of those models, and defines the specific
 // performance and latency goals for the model.
 These workloads are
-// expected to operate within a InferencePool sharing compute capacity with other
+// expected to operate within an InferencePool sharing compute capacity with other
 // InferenceModels, defined by the Inference Platform Admin.
 We allow a user who
 // has multiple InferenceModels across multiple pools (with the same config) to
 // specify the configuration exactly once, and deploy to many pools